 Our renovated Kirby and Luther memory care households offer opportunities for residents to socialize in our open kitchens and community spaces or enjoy some privacy in their apartments when they want it.

-This unique and extensive program offers a holistic, one-on-one approach to memory care services.
+This unique and extensive program offers a holistic, individualized approach to memory care services.
 It is anchored by SAIDO and includes a suite of other person-centered cognitive therapies.

-Marjorie P. Lee is the second organization in the country to pilot SAIDO for Alzheimer’s and other forms of dementia.
-We are also the only retirement community in Cincinnati authorized to offer this breakthrough therapy
+Marjorie P. Lee was the second organization in the country to pilot SAIDO for Alzheimer’s and other forms of dementia.
+Episcopal Retirement Communities are the only ones to offer this breakthrough therapy in the Cincinnati area.
+Learn more about SAIDO here.

 SAIDO is a non-pharmaceutical memory care intervention that relies on the stimulation of the prefrontal cortex, also known as the learning center of the brain, by engaging residents in specific yet straightforward mental tasks.
-Specially trained caregivers engage one-on-one or in pairs for 30 minutes, five days a week.
+Specially trained staff supporters engage with residents for 30 minutes, five days a week.
 These meaningful relationships are key to more social engagement in the community and stronger cognitive skills—both of which improve quality of life.
+This program is limited, based on availability.

 This approach incorporates multiple software tools and is designed to enhance your loved one’s overall quality of life holistically.
 TV and film, sports, health & wellness, cognitive stimulation, games & puzzles are just some examples of the hundreds of applications employed in this person-centered, memory care technology.